Master of Science in Regulatory Affairs

 Begin your online application here.

-Please Note: This institution has been granted consent by the Minister of Colleges and Universities to offer this degree program for a five-year term starting June 25, 2021.
+This program is offered under the written consent of the Minister of Training, Colleges and Universities for the period from June 25, 2021 to June 28, 2026.
 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other educational institutions).

 - Gain the essential knowledge and skills required to help companies navigate an increasingly complex regulatory environment.